 Instructions

-- First, brew a double shot of espresso with finely ground coffee.
-You need an espresso machine to make a strong concentrated espresso.
+- Grind your coffee beans to a fine, consistent grind.
+Brew a double shot of espresso.
+You need an espresso machine to make a strong, concentrated espresso.

 Cortado has a balanced, mellow flavor.